Margi Clarke: Film actress and TV presenter

 Clarke had a lead role in the films Letter to Brezhnev (1985), The Dressmaker (1988) and Strike It Rich (1990), and appeared in the Pet Shop Boys' video for their 1987 single,"Rent".
 She was the stand-in host for Paula Yates on Channel 4's The Tube on several occasions.
 Clarke was also the voice for the character of Bixie in Weetabix adverts.

 In 1989, she was cast as Queenie in the BBC series Making Out, set in a Manchester electronics factory and written by Debbie Horsfield.
 The show ran for three series.
 In 1991, she returned to presenting, this time on the late night ITV show The Good Sex Guide which gained audience figures of 13 million.
 She received a Royal Television Society (RTS) Award for "Best Female Presenter" in 1994.
 A second series and third series followed. the last entitled The Good Sex Guide Abroad.
 Clarke turned down an offer to take the series into a late night chat show format, the host eventually being Toyah Willcox.

 In 1991, Clarke performed with Half Man Half Biscuit on the single "No Regrets", a cover of the song, "Non, je ne regrette rien", best known from the version recorded by Édith Piaf.
-In the same year, she also portrayed Ronnie O'Dowd, a 'sexy' female boxer who follows her father into the world of 'pugilism' and rescues him from being 'on the skids' in New York to bring him back to Liverpool with her winnings in Blonde Fist.
+In the same year, she started in the film Blonde Fist.
+Clarke portrayed Ronnie O'Dowd, a female boxer who follows her father into the world of 'pugilism' and rescues him from being 'on the skids' in New York to bring him back to Liverpool with her prize money.
+The film was written and directed by Clarke's brother Frank Clarke, who had previously written Letter to Brezhnev.